Eithne Strong

-Eithne Strong (née O'Connell, 1923–1999) was a bilingual Irish poet and writer who wrote in both Irish and English.
-Her first poems in Irish were published in Combhar and An Glor 1943-44 under the name Eithne Ni Chonaill.
-She was a founder member of the Runa Press whose early Chapbooks featured artwork by among others Jack B. Yeats, Sean Keating, Sean O'Sullivan, Harry Kernoff among others.
-The press was noted for the publication in 1943 of Marrowbone Lane by Robert Collis which depicts the fierce fighting that took place during the Easter Rising of 1916.
+Eithne Strong (née O'Connell; 1923–1999) was a bilingual Irish poet and writer who wrote in both Irish and English.
+Her first poems in Irish were published in Combhar and An Glor 1943–44 under the name Eithne Ni Chonaill.
+She was a founder member of the Runa Press, whose early Chapbooks featured artwork by among others Jack B. Yeats, Sean Keating, Sean O'Sullivan, and Harry Kernoff among others.
+The press was noted for the publication in 1943 of Marrowbone Lane by Robert Collis, which depicts the fierce fighting that took place during the Easter Rising of 1916.

 Life and work

 Strong was born in Glensharrold, County Limerick to school teachers, John and Kathleen (Lennon) O'Connell.
-She went to the Irish speaking school Coláiste Muire, Ennis.
-Strong moved to Dublin but was not able to afford college at the time.
+She went to the Irish-speaking school Coláiste Muire, Ennis.
+Strong moved to Dublin but was unable to afford college at the time.
 She worked in the Civil Service for a year.

 She met her husband while in Dublin.
-Psychoanalyst Rupert Strong was twelve years her senior and though against the wishes of her family she stayed there and married him on 12 November 1943.
+Psychoanalyst Rupert Strong was twelve years her senior and though against the wishes of her family, she stayed there and married him on 12 November 1943.
 They had nine children the last of whom required full-time care due to a mental handicap.